-The family’s champion mouser had vanished.
+Giselberta’s beloved pet and the family’s champion mouser had vanished.

 Engelbrecht wasn’t able to attend school, so along with Florian the apprentice, helped in his father’s smithy instead.

-Father Thomas emerged from his chapel and strode through the centre of the village, black cassock swishing in the breeze, book of holy scripture righteously clenched in hand, chin up, chest out.
+Father Thomas bravely emerged from his chapel and strode through the centre of the village, cassock swishing in the breeze, book of holy scripture righteously clenched in hand, chin up, chest out.
 The people gazed upon his courage and piety and were both amazed and inspired.